lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/typealias/typealias.md

----
-date: 2020-12-13 00:00
-description: Swift's type-safety is one of the language's main features, and it is extremely powerful to harness the compiler type-check to your code.
-In this short article, I'll give some tips to improve readability and clearness of intent using some typing resources available.
----
-# Quick tip #2: Typealias to improve readability
+# Typealias to improve readability

 Swift's type-safety is one of the language's main features, and it is extremely powerful to harness the compiler type-check to your code.
 Meaning that making good use of protocols, protocol composition, default values, type-constraints, inheritance and, type aliasing, is important to guide a developer to use your classes, modules, or frameworks in the intended way, as the types constraints the data and its flow.
 In this short article, I'll give some tips to improve readability and clearness of intent using some typing resources available.

 This article is in a way, an iteration on the last one about naming in software.
-You can read this one independently, but if you are interested in the subject, you can read it [here](https://www.lucasoliveira.tech/posts/naming).
+You can read this one independently, but if you are interested in the subject, you can read it [here](https://www.lucasoliveira.tech//#/post/naming).
 The article explains why naming is so important and gives some general advice on how to choose good names in software.

 ## Typealias